Advanced Studies in Information Technology

 4. Develop the ability to think critically and modify plans as circumstance change.

 5. Develop the ability to recognise when a project ¿suffices¿ or is ¿close enough¿ to its stated objectives.

-This course is only available to students enrolled in the Master of Information Technology (Professional) or Master of Information Technology (Advanced) programs.
+This course is only available to students enrolled in the Master of Information Technology (Professional) or Master of Information Technology (Advanced) programs, or associated programs.

 INFO6030, INFO6001, INFO6040, COMP6050 OR INFO6002, SENG6110, COMP6250, GEBU6020 and either GSBS6503 or ELEC3830

 Project: Project Part 1 - Proposal

 Project: Project Part 2 - Completion

 Face to Face On Campus 20 hour(s) per Term